cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - Checks that the packet metadata matches the channel & connection information
 - Checks that the timeout height specified has not already passed on the destination chain
 - Increments the send sequence counter associated with the channel
-- Stores a constant-size commitment to the packet data
+- Stores a constant-size commitment to the packet data & packet timeout

-Note that the full packet is not stored in the state of the chain - merely a short hash-commitment.
+Note that the full packet is not stored in the state of the chain - merely a short hash-commitment to the data & timeout value.
 The packet data can be calculated from the transaction execution and possibly returned as log output which relayers can index.

 ```typescript
 function sendPacket(packet: Packet) {